CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter5/README.md

 can be very time-consuming as noted below.

 ### Figure 5.6:
- * ionFrac_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute and plot the ion fractions of carbon and oxygen in-situ rather than reading pre-calculated data from external files.
+ * **ionFrac_Calc.ipynb**: Jupyter notebook to use ChiantiPy and CHIANTI to compute and plot the ion fractions of carbon and oxygen in-situ rather than reading pre-calculated data from external files.
 This calculation is relatively fast.
- * ionFrac_Table.ipynb: uses ChiantiPy and CHIANTI to compute the ion fraction of a given species then export the data as an ASCII multi-column table.
+ * **ionFrac_Table.ipynb**: uses ChiantiPy and CHIANTI to compute the ion fraction of a given species then export the data as an ASCII multi-column table.
  A version of this notebook was used to create the pre-computed data files for the Figure 5.6 notebook above.

 ### Figure 5.7:
-* cieCooling.py: standalone python program to compute a cooling curve with ChiantiPy and CHIANTI for gas in CIE at a given density and metallicity.
+* **cieCooling.py**: Python script to compute a cooling curve with ChiantiPy and CHIANTI for gas in CIE at a given density and metallicity.
 Creates an ASCII multi-column table with the total cooling function and all of its components.
 The computation that created the solarCooling.txt file included above took about 2 hours on a quad-core 3.2GHz
 Intel Core i5 iMac.

 ### Figure 5.8:
-* cieSpec_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute the X-ray spectrum of gas in CIE and create an output ASCII text file with the spectrum and its components.
+* **cieSpec_Calc.ipynb**: Jupyter notebook to use ChiantiPy and CHIANTI to compute the X-ray spectrum of gas in CIE and create an output ASCII text file with the spectrum and its components.
 The calculation time can be many minutes.